Richard Charles Guthridge: Children

+The last of Richard’s living grandchildren - Joyce Bowles - celebrated her 100th birthday on Friday, October 17, 2025.
+She lived in the Edenhope area her whole life and recalled Richard fondly from her childhood.

 Recognition and reunion

 On 7 December 1996 320 of Richard's 3000 Australian descendants gathered in Portland Victoria to celebrate his life and legacy.
 The festivities commenced with the firing of a cannon on the Portland foreshore by Jim Guthridge from Edenhope who, at the age of 85, was the oldest participant at the reunion.
 This was the final time a live cannon was fired in the State of Victoria.
 This was followed by a reenactment of Richard's arrival on the Portland foreshore.
 Sea cadets rowed a clinker boat from the TS Henty with three of Richard's great great grandchildren on board: James Richard Guthridge, 20; Rodney Guthridge, 32; and Erin Freame, 21.
 They landed on the foreshore to the sounds of bagpipes played by Jacqueline Holmes, another of Richard's descendants.
 Other highlights of the historic reunion included a vintage car parade, rides for attendees on Cobb & Co coaches, and an extensive photographic exhibition.
 A group photograph was taken in front of the historic Mac's Hotel which was built in 1855 and would have greeted Richard when he arrived in Portland 140 years earlier.
 The Portland Shire President Shirley Elliot unveiled a plaque commemorating Richard's arrival in and contributions to the embryonic State.

 In recognition of the contribution to the State of Victoria, Jeff Kennett AC MLC, the Premier of Victoria, unveiled a plaque on the Portland foreshore on 23 November 1998 dedicated to Richard.
 In his speech, Kennett recognised Richard's role as one of the foremost settlers in the State of Victoria.